Summary of Theology for Beginners by Frank Sheed

 What are you?”
 Each could but answer “God,” because each totally possesses the one same divine nature, and nature decides what a being is.

-Is the second person younger than the first? –> We, as humans, must wait til we develop to the point where we can generate.
+Is the Son younger than the Father?
+No. We, as humans, must wait til we develop to the point where we can generate.
 But God has not to wait for a certain amount of eternity to roll by before he is sufficiently developed.
 Eternity does not roll by; it is an abiding now; and God has all perfections in their fullness, not needing to develop.

 The Holy Spirit